I had just turned eighteen years old when I realized I was being sexually harassed by a coworker, which believe it or not was just a few months ago.

 But it wasn’t.
 It got so much worse.

 He had never, ever treated me differently in front of our other coworkers.
 He never called me any of his pet names or tried to coax any affection out of me when they were around.
 I suppose this should’ve been my first clue that he knew what he was doing to me was wrong.

-Just as soon as I thought the guy was leaving that evening, he turned and came around the register, stepped inside the small box with me, and told me that he wasn’t done with me before wrapping his arms around me and kissing me on the side of my head.
+Just as soon as I thought the guy was leaving that evening, he turned and came around the register, stepped inside the small box with me, and told me that he “wasn’t done with me yet” before wrapping his arms around me and kissing me on the side of my head.

 I had never before been trapped and violated like that, and I didn’t see it coming.
-I felt my brain shut down and my entire body
+I felt my brain shut down and my entire body clenched out of fear.

 I froze.
 I was so scared and confused.
 I always felt so safe when other coworkers were around, but he had just done that right in front of someone else.